getpelican/pelican-plugins/Readme.rst

 ----------------------------------------------------------------------------

-> This fork is a prototype to demo an alternate way of organizing and
-> presenting the pelican-plugins repo in way that is easier to track and
-> understand the difference between pre- and and post- Pelican v4.5 plugins.
+*This fork is a prototype to demo an alternate way of organizing and presenting the pelican-plugins repo in way that is easier to track and understand the difference between pre- and and post- Pelican v4.5 plugins.*

->
-> The default branch has been renamed to ``main`` from ``master`` to ensure
-> people learn about the post-v4.5 migration and only use legacy plugins on purpose.
+*The default branch has been renamed to ``main`` from ``master`` to ensure people learn about the post-v4.5 migration and only use legacy plugins on purpose.*

->
-> To make 'real' search and replace ``github.com/maphew`` with ``github.com/getpelican``
-> and delete these footer paragraphs.
+*To make this demo 'real' search and replace ``github.com/maphew`` with ``github.com/getpelican`` and delete these footer paragraphs before merging the Pull Request.*